alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 </pre>
 </div>

-And that's just a plain caching, i.e. no any extra benefits from the "incremental build for everything" that Fusion adds!
+And that's just *plain caching*, i.e. no benefits from "incrementally-build-everything"!

 ---
-# Fusion's Caching Sample
+# Caching Sample & more data points on caching
 <!-- _class: highlight invert -->

 A very similar code, but exposing the service via Web API.
 The results: